The Basic Income Lab convenes stakeholders around the politics, philosophy, economics and implementation of basic income and related cash policies.

 Sponsors

-The Basic Income Lab has received support from the Robert Wood Johnson Foundation, the Jain Family Institute, the Economic Security Project, and the McCoy Family Center for Ethics in Society.
+The Basic Income Lab has received support from the Robert Wood Johnson Foundation, the Jain Family Institute, the Economic Security Project, the McCoy Family Center for Ethics in Society, and the Koret Foundation.